davidiles/Interim_Goals_Framework/README.md

 The **blue** curve represents the recovery scenario, while the **red** curve represents a population that continues to decline at the mean long-term rate observed for the population.
+The **gray** curve is the trajectory the population has actually taken.

 We could also transform the plot above into a comparison to some historical baseline.
 For example, all of the data and projection curves